Fatty liver disease: Pathology

 The fatty change represents the intracytoplasmatic accumulation of triglycerides (neutral fats).
 At the beginning, the hepatocytes present small fat vacuoles (liposomes) around the nucleus (microvesicular fatty change).
-In this stage, liver cells are filled with multiple fat droplets that do not displace the centrally located nucleus.
-In the late stages, the size of the vacuoles increases, pushing the nucleus to the periphery of the cell, giving a characteristic signet ring appearance (macrovesicular fatty change).
+At this stage, liver cells are filled with multiple fat droplets that do not displace the centrally located nucleus.
+In the last stages, the size of the vacuoles increases, pushing the nucleus to the periphery of the cell, giving a characteristic signet ring appearance (macrovesicular fatty change).
 These vesicles are well-delineated and optically "empty" because fats dissolve during tissue processing.
 Large vacuoles may coalesce and produce fatty cysts, which are irreversible lesions.
 Macrovesicular steatosis is the most common form and is typically associated with alcohol, diabetes, obesity, and corticosteroids.
 Acute fatty liver of pregnancy and Reye's syndrome are examples of severe liver disease caused by microvesicular fatty change.
 The diagnosis of steatosis is made when fat in the liver exceeds 5–10% by weight.